-Which roles are recognized in data-related area and why?
+Which roles are recognized in the data-related area and why?

 You might become lost as there are plenty of Data-related roles described in different sources.
-I came across Data owners, stewards, users, providers etc. I was always curious: if I were a person who has to play several roles simultaneously, would I get a A4 paper with clear description what I have to do on a daily basis?
+I came across Data owners, stewards, users, providers etc. I was always curious: if I were a person who has to play several roles simultaneously, would I get an A4 paper with a clear description of what I have to do on a daily basis?

 I think one of the reasons for such a variety of functions, is that the creators of these functions do not put them in the relevant context (like the four, that we have just identified above).

-So, let’s us concentrate only on the context of Ownership and let’s us continue with the Customer and Contract data example.
+So, let us concentrate only on the context of Ownership and let us continue with the Customer and Contract data example.

 How to spot a Data owner?